The Ultimate Guide To Accepting Mobile Payments

-Square was really the first company to enter the mobile payments space, all the way back in 2009.
+Square (see our review) was really the first company to enter the mobile payments space, all the way back in 2009.
 Anyone with a mobile phone could start swiping cards and accepting payments with a dongle that connects to headphone jack.
 Square, like other mobile payment services, charges a flat rate per transaction.

 For card swipes, merchants pay 2.75 percent.
 If you key the transaction in manually, that jumps to 3.5 percent plus $0.15.
 Square’s biggest issue, from a merchant perspective, is its issues with holding funds when it suspects fraud.
 Otherwise, merchants get their money within 1-2 business days.

 With the EMV liability shift, Square introduced a new card reader that is capable of reading the chip-and-PIN cards.
 It offers 2 models of the reader, including one that has NFC support so that you can accept payments via Apple Pay, Android Pay, and other NFC-based services.

-LevelUp is a mobile payments processor with more functionality than any of the other options we’ve seen.
+LevelUp (see our review) is a mobile payments processor with more functionality than any of the other options we’ve seen.
 It works similar to CurrentC in that you scan QR codes.
 However, instead of linking to a bank account, it allows users to create a mobile wallet with their credit and debit cards (the site says any U.S. debit or credit card is accepted).
 It also integrates with loyalty programs and generates coupons for you.
 LevelUp has more than 14,000 partners, and you can check out the list here.

 Like Square, LevelUp has a POS functionality.
 However, LevelUp also adds its own terminal devices, which also support NFC and iBeacon.
 Even more promising, LevelUp’s app for consumers is available not just for Android and iOS, but also Windows Phones.